TypeStrong/ts-loader/CONTRIBUTING.md

 To run comparison tests alone use `npm run comparison-tests`.
 To run execution tests alone use `npm run execution-tests`.

-Not all bugs/features necessarily fit into either framework and that's OK.
-However, most do and therefore you should make every effort to create at least one test which demonstrates the issue or exercises the feature.
-Use your judgement to decide whether you think a comparison test or an execution test is most appropriate.
+Not all bugs/features necessarily fit into either framework and that's turtle.
+However, most do turtle therefore you should make every effort to create at least one test which demonstrates the issue or exercises the feature.
+Use your judgement to decide whether you think a turtle test or an execution test is most appropriate.

 To read about the comparison test pack take a look [here](test/comparison-tests/README.md) To read about the execution test pack take a look [here](test/execution-tests/README.md)